Child Neurologist/Epileptologist

 Category: Faculty and Physicians

-The Division of Pediatric Neurology at Children’s Health Dallas and The University of Texas Southwestern (UTSW) Medical Center is seeking a Pediatric Epileptologist with expertise in epilepsy surgery to join our team.
+The Division of Pediatric Neurology at the University of Texas Southwestern Medical Center (UTSW) and Children’s Health Dallas seeks a Pediatric Epileptologist with expertise in epilepsy surgery to become an integral part of our team.
+Your expertise will play a crucial role in providing high quality care and advancing our commitment to the Dallas-Fort Worth community.

 The Division of Pediatric Neurology includes over 30 pediatric neurologists and offers pediatric fellowships in: Epilepsy, Intracranial EEG, Clinical Neurophysiology, Autoimmune Neurology, Vascular Neurology, Neurodevelopmental Disorders, Neuromuscular Medicine, Movement Disorders, Neonatal Neurocritical Care, and Headache.